Eric9435/eric9435.github.io/engineering/ACMV/_posts/2025-10-08-vapour-compression-refrigeration-cycle.md

 ---
 layout: post
-title: "1.1 Vapour-Compression Refrigeration Cycles"
+title: "Understanding ACMV Systems: Basics and Importance"
 date: 2025-10-08
-categories: engineering acmv
+categories: [engineering, ACMV]
----
+tags: [ACMV, Ventilation]
 ---

 We all know from experience that heat flows naturally from high-temperature to low-temperature spaces without requiring any devices.
 However, the reverse process of transferring heat from low-temperature conditioned spaces to the high-temperature outdoor ambient air requires a special device called the **Air-Conditioning and Mechanical Ventilation (ACMV)** system.